benzenwen/benzenwen.github.io/_posts/2015-01-29-apple-pocket-phone.md

 [^strap]:I'm delighted to be an angel investor in [Strap](straphq.com), making tools and analytics for wearable development teams.

 _UPDATE_: 2015-01-30 Grammar edits, clarifications.
 Focus on glanceability.
 Add link to TI watch.
-Thanks to Patrick and Ana for feedback and comments.
+Thanks to Patrick, Steve, and Ana for feedback and comments.